abalkin/kcc/README.md

 This crash course is not looking to make you an expert k programmer, because that takes years.
 We heard that one can teach oneself Java in 24 hours, but we do not feel qualified to talk about that.
-We are going to talk about `k`, and the the curve will be steep, but we value your time, so it will be brutal.
+We are going to talk about `k`, and the curve will be steep, but we value your time, so it will be brutal.

 ## price of k